jueves/loglifeserver/README.md

 - The database is created automatically in the `data/` directory when starting the application
 - With Docker, data persists in the mounted volume
 - Designed for low volume (~7-10 records/day)
-- No complex dependencies, ideal for learning and iteration
-- SQLite is sufficient for this data volume